what we do

 Nate graduated from the University of Colorado Denver where he earned a BS in Biology and a BA in English with an emphasis on Film.
-He is currently a 2nd year medical student at Tulane University School of Medicine as a member of the class of 2024 where he plans to also pursue a MPH in Global Community Health and Behavioral Sciences.
+He is currently a 2nd year medical student at Tulane University School of Medicine and is also pursuing a MPH in Global Community Health and Behavioral Sciences.
 Nate is passionate about harm reduction, treatment of addiction and care of the underserved.
 He is a leader within Tulane’s Street Health Response Program.
-In addition to his work with SOC, he is also the Executive Director of Emergency Medical Minute, a non-profit, medical education organization based in Denver.
+In addition to his work with SOC, he is the previous Executive Director of Emergency Medical Minute, a non-profit, medical education organization based in Denver.
 In his free time, he competes in powerlifting and enjoys film, literature and discovering new music.
 Nate currently lives with his long-time girlfriend, Katy, and their dog, Scout.